 Funds for this project are available from the existing KACV-TV Digital Transformation Fund - Harrington Endowment.

-Ms. Thomas moved to approve the total funds of \$161,241 for KACV-TV, Panhandle PBS at Amarillo College.
-Mr. Betancourt seconded the motion.
-The motion carried unanimously.
+After discussion, the board may wish to approve the total funds of \$161,241 for KACV-TV, Panhandle PBS at Amarillo College.

-FINANCIAL REPORTS- Tiffani Crosley
+12. FINANCIAL REPORTS - Tiffani Crosley